tequdev/xrpl-dex-sdk/README.md

 ## Methods

-For full SDK documentation, load [`docs/index.html`](docs/index.html) in your browser.
-Run `yarn docs:build` to re-generate documentation.
+For full SDK documentation, see the `docs` folder.
+To re-generate documentation, run `yarn docs:build`.

 ## Further Reading